awsdocs/amazon-eks-user-guide/doc_source/updating-an-add-on.md

 Complete the following before you create an add\-on:
 + Check if your add\-on requires an IAM role\.
 For more information, see [Amazon EKS add\-ons](eks-add-ons.md)\.
-+ Verify that the Amazon EKS add\-on version is compatabile with your cluster\.
++ Verify that the Amazon EKS add\-on version is compatible with your cluster\.
 For more information, see [Verifying Amazon EKS add\-on version compatibility with a cluster](addon-compat.md)\.

 ## Procedure<a name="updating-an-add-on-procedure"></a>